ca-schumacher/smm-hop/README.md

 ## HowTo - Start Simulation

-1. Run 'INIT_Hop.m' to initialize the model parameters and run the simulation model (MOD_Hop.slx)
+1. Run 'INIT_Hop.m' to initialize the model parameters and run the simulation model (MOD_Hop.slx).
-3. Uncomment the vizualization line (#72) and have fun playing with the parameters ;)
+2. Have fun playing with the parameters or comment out the vizualization script (in line #72).

 ## HowTo - Create Sensor-Motor Maps